-I arrived to Siem Reap, the gateway to Angkor, after a seven hour bus journey from Phnom Penh.
+I arrived to Siem Reap, the gateway to Angkor, after a seven hour bus ride from Phnom Penh.
 All beaten up and tired?
 Nope.
-I had a good time streaming my favourite podcast from the free Wifi on board.
-I then checked in at a small boutique hotel with a colonial touch and had a drink at the roof terrace pool.
-I was ready to explore the largest temple monument in the world.
+I had a good time streaming my favourite podcast from the on-board Wifi.
+I then checked in at a small boutique hotel with a colonial touch and had a drink at the rooftop poolside.
+The modernity of Cambodia was not the only thing to exceed my expectations, something I was about to find out exploring the largest temple monument in the world.

 Cambodia is, despite of what you might think, a quite modern country.
 I noticed this even before I arrived.
 The online Visa application system wanted to know if I was a man, a woman, or simply…transgender.

 The temple city of Angkor has gone from a couple of thousand visitors per year in the 1990s to over two million today.
 So how should you relate to these magnificent but touristified places.
 The Colosseums of Rome.
 The Chinese Walls.
 The Taj Mahals.
 Well, you go for the details.

 Angkor, once the heart of the Khmer Empire, was lost to the western world for about five hundred years.
 That’s a long time.
 Luckily, it was rediscovered by a french explorer called Henri Mouhot in the 1860s.
 He spent three weeks exploring the dense jungle and made detailed sketches of the ruined temples.

 Mouhot was the Indiana Jones of his time.
 He writes about the expedition in his travel journal: “The temples of Angkor are grander than anything left to us by the Greek or Romans”.
 I’m willing to agree.